haveyoudebuggedit/debugged.it/content/terms.md

 Any disputes are subject to Austrian law (Austrian domestic law under exclusion of the referral norms and UN commercial law), legal proceedings shall be held exclusively in Vienna, Austria.

-This document has last been updated: August 24, 2019
+This document has last been updated: September 25, 2019